saurabhmittal2708/crypto-price-tracker/README.md

 ### Start UI
 Open `index.html` in a browser...
 Voila!
-It might take some time to load data if the time range is long.
-By default it loads up data for the last 1 year.
+It might take some time to load data if the time range is long.<br>By default it loads up data for the last 1 year.